The Best Plants for Bees

 While some of the most common pollinating species seem to be faring better in terms of population stability, wild bees and rarer species in particular are struggling – bad news for those who care about wildlife and biodiversity.

 As gardeners, we can all do our bit to ensure our gardens are attractive to bees.
 Our friends at Westland offer some valuable expert advice here.
-You can also find their Nature’s Haven Wildflower Seed at Hillier Garden Centres – perfect for pollinators.

 The Best Plants for Bees